-Are you a Broncos fan or the Panthers’ 12th man?
+Are you a Patriots fan or the Rams’ 12th man?
 An all-around sports enthusiast?
 A lover of beer, wings, nachos or burgers (who isn’t)?
 If so, you’re going to want to check out some of Alexandria’s top sports bars.
 We even asked a few locals what they think!

 Here are some of the top sports bars in Alexandria: